If you’ve been drinking heavily for a while, you may have noticed some unpleasant side effects in your stomach.

 This is where things get a bit gross.

 Simply put, alcohol impacts the time it takes for the food to get through your intestines and out your anus.
 And THAT impact comes in the form of diarrhea.

 It also increases your risk of bowel and colorectal cancers.

 Alcohol’s Impact On The Liver

 When it comes to organ damage and alcohol, your liver is probably the first thing that comes to mind.
-We know alcohol is bad on our liver.
+We know alcohol is bad for our liver.
 Hell, we joke about it!

 See Exhibit A:

 And even though this meme did make me chuckle a bit, the reality is significantly less funny.
 The liver is our body’s filter.
-It is responsible for removing toxins from the body, not your weird soup cleanse.
+It removes toxins from the body, not your weird soup cleanse.

 When your liver breaks down alcohol, it converts it to acetaldehyde, which you may recall is responsible for poisoning the cells and preventing them from repairing said damage.

 This can lead to fatty liver disease and, if left unchecked, chronic inflammation and tissue damage which can turn into cirrhosis.